'90s Celebrity Couples You Totally Forgot About

 Emilio Estevez and Paula Abdul

 The pair met in 1991, married in 1992, and were divorced just two years later.
-According to Abdul, the relationship ended because Estevez, already a father of two from a previous marriage did not want any more children—though she did.
+Paula Abdul told People that the relationship ended because Emilio Estevez, already a father of two from a previous marriage, did not want any more children.
+The singer said the impasse was "heartbreaking for [them] both."

 David Copperfield and Claudia Schiffer

-Model Claudia Schiffer felt a magical attraction to David Copperfield—quite literally, at first.
-They first met in 1993 when he brought her up on stage to participate in a mind-reading act and flying illusion—and they were engaged just a year later.
-As it turns out, the spell only lasted until 1999, when the pair eventually called it quits.
+There was a magical attraction between Claudia Schiffer and David Copperfield—quite literally, at first.
+The couple first met in 1993 when he brought her up on stage to help with a trick.
+But, as it turns out, the spell only lasted until 1999, when the pair eventually called it quits.

 Matt Dillon and Cameron Diaz

-For actor Matt Dillon, there’s just something about Cameron Diaz.
-They started dating in 1995 and starred together in There’s Something About Mary three years later—then broke things off after filming wrapped.
-And for more from last century’s most wacky decade, learn 20 Slang Terms From the 1990s No One Uses Anymore.
+For actor Matt Dillon, there was just something about Cameron Diaz.
+They started dating in 1995 and starred together in There's Something About Mary three years later—then broke things off after filming wrapped.